 I packed a number of different coloured inks, and had a lot of different ideas as to how to meet the challenge, but I was so distracted today that I knew I couldn’t be too adventurous.
 Funny that I ended up doing 6 complex street views, but made easier by just using one tool.

 There has been a big switch in my work since my Tasmanian trip – I am no longer as interested in the individual buildings as I am in recording space, recording the city and its streets.
-I am also enjoying just using line and exploring ways of describing colour, value and texture through hatching, but not in the usual way of careful build up of lines that many great artist use.
+I am also enjoying just using line and exploring ways of describing colour, value and texture through hatching, but not in the usual way of careful build-up of lines that many great artists use.
 Instead I am working loosely and sketching standing up (something I rarely do).
 I plan to write more about this in a future ‘Tassie post’.

 These sketches were done without any setup, without any sight measuring using my pen, without any planning.
 I simply started with the prominent vertical edge of one of the corner buildings and worked everything from there.
 There is no doubt that my accuracy in drawing complex scenes like these has improved a lot through putting together the content for my online class.